Does being a victim really get you what you want?

 Don’t wait to be rescued

-Ask yourself if that will that feel good?
+Ask yourself if that will feel good?
 Or will you feel weaker and more helpless?
 Let go the victimhood that does not serve you.
 Ignore your negativity bias – it’s just your brain looking for threats, and this may not serve you right now either.
 Look for your potency.
 Teach your brain that you’re going to act from your conscious mind, tap your inner resources and support yourself.I’ve found my way out of a lot of scrapes before this, I’ll rest up and figure it out as I go.

 How would you prefer to think?